jop-software/typo3-sentry-client/Readme.md

+# TYPO3 Sentry Client
+This TYPO3 extension allows you to send exceptions that occur in a TYPO3 installation to Sentry.

 ## Local Development
 We use [DDEV](https://ddev.readthedocs.io/en/stable/) for local development.
 With the extension you get a complete TYPO3 DDEV setup.
 Type `ddev start` to start the container.